Epiphany (holiday): Early history

 Epiphany may have originated in the Greek-speaking eastern half of the Roman Empire as a feast to honor the baptism of Jesus.
-Around 200, Clement of Alexandria wrote:
+Around 200, the theologian Clement of Alexandria wrote:

-"But the followers of [the early Christian Gnostic religious teacher] Basilides celebrate the day of His Baptism too, spending the previous night in readings.
+"But the followers of [the early Christian Gnostic teacher] Basilides celebrate the day of His Baptism too, spending the previous night in readings.
 And they say that it was the 15th of the month Tybi of the 15th year of Tiberius Caesar.
 And some say that it was observed the 11th of the same month."